A Day in Salem for $50 or Less

 A day-trip to Salem doesn’t have to break the bank.
 From free events and tours to reasonably priced attractions and restaurants, there is so much to see and do even with a tight budget in mind.
 Continue reading to learn tips for planning your next low-budget visit to Salem, Massachusetts:

-Parking costs in Salem ranges from $.25 to $1.00/hour at garages and metered spots.
+Parking costs in Salem range from $.25 to $1.00/hour at garages and metered spots.
 We recommend parking at the Museum Place Garage at 1 New Liberty Street, which is conveniently located across the street from the Salem Regional Visitor Center.
+Note: Many parking fees increase to $20 per day, cash on entry, during weekends in October.

 Museums & Attractions